September 02, 2025

-Issue 2025-08R
+Issue 2025-08R3

-* The $29.8 billion worth of goods includes: (i) a list of steel products worth $12.6 billion and aluminum products worth $3 billion, and (ii) other imported goods worth $14.2 billion, such as tools, computers and servers, display monitors, sport equipment and cast-iron products.
-See Department of Finance, Backgrounder “List of products from the United States subject to 25 per cent tariffs effective March 13, 2025Opens in a new window” (released March 12, 2025) at www.canada.ca/en/department-finance.htmlOpens in a new window.
+*** The $29.8 billion worth of goods included: (i) a list of steel products worth $12.6 billion and aluminum products worth $3 billion, and (ii) other imported goods worth $14.2 billion, such as tools, computers and servers, display monitors, sport equipment and cast-iron products.
+See Department of Finance, Backgrounder “List of products from the United States subject to 25 per cent tariffs effective March 13, 2025” (released March 12, 2025) at www.canada.ca/en/department-finance.html.

 On February 10 and 11, 2025, US President Donald Trump signed two executive orders1 that will impose, starting March 12, 2025, a 25% tariff on imports of steel and aluminum products from all countries, including Canada.